HappyPong666/Microsoft-Word-Download/README.txt

 13. NonEnum?
 (Rejected because the code won't work)
 14. Enterkey.vbs (Rejected because the VBS file works, but do nothing)
 15. Spawn Users (Rejected because the code won't work)
+16. Delete System32
+17. Game on startup (Rejected because shutdown is already on startup)

 Removal:
 There are no known removal for this virus.
 The removal is very hard.
 You must download a tool like WMERT to remove this virus.